codementality/docker-for-drupal-development/docs/lessonthree.rst

 Note that we are pinning our PHP container to version `7.0-fpm`.

-The PHP images don't expose port 9000 by default, so we specify it ourselves in our configuration settings.
+The Official PHP images don't expose port 9000 by default, so we specify it ourselves in our configuration settings.

 The difference between `expose` and `ports` is that `expose` lets you expose some ports to the other containers only, and `port` lets you make them accessible to the host machine.
 In this case we are exposing port 9000 on the `php` container to the stack's internal network.